OfficeDev/office-js-docs-pr/docs/develop/add-ins-with-angular2.md

 ## Compile the Angular application using the Ahead-of-Time (AOT) compiler

-Application performance is one of the important aspects of user experience.
-Angular applications can be optimized by using the Angular Ahead-of-Time (AOT) compiler.
-It converts all your sourcecode (HTML templates and TypeScript) into efficient JavaScript code.
-When compiling with `--aot` no additional compilation at runtime takes place,  which will result in faster rendering and faster asynchronous requests for HTML templates.
-In addition, the overall application size will be minimized, because the Angular compiler won't be part of the application distributable anymore.
+Application performance is one of the most important aspects of user experience.
+Angular applications can be optimized by using the Angular Ahead-of-Time (AOT) compiler to compile your app at build time.
+It converts all of your source code (HTML templates and TypeScript) into efficient JavaScript code.
+If you compile your app with the AOT compiler, no additional compilation will occur at runtime, which results in faster rendering and faster asynchronous requests for HTML templates.
+Additionally, the overall application size will be reduced, because the Angular compiler won't need to be included in the application distributable.

-Enable the AOT compiler by adding `--aot` to the `ng build` or `ng serve` command:
+To use the AOT compiler, add `--aot` to the `ng build` or `ng serve` command:

 ```bash
 ng build --aot